belsrc/notebook/programming/functional/Mostly Adequate Guide to FP.md

 );
 ```

 There is benefit to calling a spade a spade.
-Has we scrutinized our custom functions more closely, we would have discovered that we're just working with simple addition (`conjoin`) and multiplication (`breed`).
+Had we scrutinized our custom functions more closely, we would have discovered that we're just working with simple addition (`conjoin`) and multiplication (`breed`).

 There's really nothing special about these two functions other than their names.